 Franco Zunino

-Franco Zunino is an Assistant Professor of Civil and Environmental Engineering at UC Berkeley.
-His research revolves around the development of novel, environmental friendly cementitious materials with a fundamental scientific approach.
-Among his interests are advanced, time-resolved characterization methods of cement hydration, interaction of surfaces with polymers in cement paste, microstructural analysis through electron microscopy and optimization of the production process of clinker and supplementary cementitious materials.
+Franco Zunino is an Assistant Professor of Civil and Environmental Engineering at the University of California, Berkeley.
+His research focuses on developing innovative, environmentally friendly cementitious materials through a fundamental scientific approach.
+His interests include advanced time-resolved characterization of cement hydration, surface–polymer interactions in cement pastes, microstructural analysis using electron microscopy, and the optimization of clinker and supplementary cementitious material production processes.

-His doctoral thesis was recognized in 2021 with the Nanocem 2020 prize, awarded to the best thesis in the field of cement and concrete science worldwide by a panel of international experts.
-In 2022, he received the Wason Medal, awarded by the American Concrete Institute (ACI) to the most meritorious paper published in 2021 in their journals.
-In 2023, he was recognized by RILEM with the Colonnetti Medal for his outstanding contributions to the fields of construction materials and structures.
+Dr. Zunino’s work has been recognized internationally.
+His doctoral thesis received the Nanocem 2020 Prize for the best Ph.D. thesis in cement and concrete science worldwide.
+In 2022, he was awarded the Wason Medal by the American Concrete Institute (ACI) for the most meritorious paper published in their journals in 2021.
+In 2023, he received the Colonnetti Medal from RILEM for his outstanding contributions to construction materials and structures.

 Ultra-green concrete (UGC)